On this page:

 Eating, Diet, and Nutrition

 Drinking lots of fluid can help flush bacteria from the system.
 Water is best.
 Most people should try for six to eight, 8-ounce glasses a day.
-A person who has kidney failure should not drink this much fluid.
-A health care provider should be consulted to learn how much fluid is healthy.
+Talk with your health care provider if you can’t drink the recommended amount due to other health problems, such as urinary incontinence, urinary frequency, or kidney failure.

 A person should urinate often and when the urge arises.
 Bacteria can grow when urine stays in the bladder too long.
 Women and men should urinate shortly after sex to flush away bacteria that might have entered the urethra during sex.
 Drinking a glass of water will also help flush bacteria away.